photobooth-app/photobooth-docs/docs/reference/customizetheme.md

 ```

 ## Add a frame to the frontpage

+!!!note
+    This feature is natively included starting from v5.
+Below is only for reference and will be removed later.

 If you want to add a custom frame with transparency above the livestream, apply the following CSS and place the frame in the userdata.
 In this example, the frame is place in `./userdata/frames/filename.png`.